27 Aug Key Considerations Under the New Tax Law

 Estate and Gift Strategies

-If you have previously taken advantage of the estate and gift tax exemption, you will be able to give even more starting this year.
-The estate and gift tax exemption has been increased significantly (to $11.18 million per taxpayer), providing a great advantage to your estate planning.
-Additionally, the annual gift tax exclusion has increased to $15,000 for individuals and $30,000 for couples in 2018.
+If you have previously taken advantage of the estate and gift tax exemption, you will be able to give even more.
+The estate and gift tax exemption has been increased significantly (to $11.4 million per taxpayer for 2019), providing a great advantage to your estate planning.
+Additionally, the annual gift tax exclusion has increased to $15,000 for individuals and $30,000 for couples in 2018 and 2019.

 Contact your Schmidt Westergard tax advisor to determine how these key issues impact you and how to plan for them.